5 Different Types of Ribs: Something Besides Babyback!

 You can dry rub them and even divide them into individual ribs to fry in a pan, bake them in the oven, or put the whole rack onto the grill.
 They pair deliciously with sweet and spicy sauces.
-Again, these do not have too much flesh on them, so they will cook faster than most other types of ribs.
-They will take two and a half, up to 3 hours in the oven.
+Again, these do not have too much meat on them, so they will cook faster than most other types of ribs.
+They will take 2.5 to 3 hours in the oven.

 3. Baby Back pork ribs